 Have you ever felt the sting of having your room searched?

 The last thing we want for our children is to experience the violation of privacy that comes with having their personal belongings searched.
 However, as parents, it is our responsibility to make sure our kids have safe childhood and teen years.

-If the time comes that you feel misled and you need find out what your kids are really up to, a thorough search may be necessary!
+If the time comes that you feel misled and you need to find out what your kids are really up to, a thorough search may be necessary!

-Sometimes we have to choose whether we are going to be the good guy or the “bad guy”.
-In parenting, unlike movies, “bad guys” can save lives!
+Sometimes we have to choose whether we are going to be the good guy or the “bad guy” in parenting, unlike movies, “bad guys” can save lives!

 Most importantly… Do not apologize.
 We apologize when we do things wrong, not when we are trying to protect our kids.

 This is actually pretty simple.
 Trust your instincts.
 You must search the room if you suspect: